Online & On-site in Eau Claire, WI (25 education hours & 24 clinical hours)

-This hybrid program will prepare you to offer professional foot and nail care.
-Learn techniques and skills online over three months and then attend an in-person supervised clinical practicum in Eau Claire, WI.
+This hybrid program for health care professionals will prepare you to offer foot and nail care.
+This option lets you learn techniques online over three months and then attend a required, supervised clinical practicum in Eau Claire, WI.

 |Categories||Professional and Workforce Development | Health Care|

 |Series||Foot and Nail Care: Education for Nurses|

 This online portion of this hybrid class runs from April 15–July 8, 2019.
 The clinical portion will take place in Eau Claire from July 22–July 24, 2019.

 Who Should Attend